 It would be suggested that the material be preheated to minimize the residual stress.
 The normal thickness of the layers in the LPBF process is between 20 to 100 μm.
 In the process, one of the Nd: YAG or CO2 lasers is used as the heat source.
-A wide range of metallic materials can be processed by the LPBF.
-Some of these materials are as follows: stainless steel, aluminum, copper, iron, cobalt-chrome, titanium, NBSA, and a mixture of mentioned ones [35, 42].
+The LPBF can process a wide range of metallic materials.
+Some of these materials include stainless steel, aluminum, copper, iron, cobalt-chrome, titanium, NBSA, and a mixture of the aforementioned ones [35, 42].

-1.2.
-Selective Laser Sintering (SLS)
+2.1.2.
+Selective laser sintering (SLS)

 In the SLS process, a mix of two different powders is used.
-One powder is structural, and the other is sacrificial as a binder.
+One powder is structural, while the other serves as a sacrificial binder.
 The SLS machine works similarly to the LPBF, and the powder is different.
 The structural powder is a metallic material, and the sacrificial powder is a polymer.
 While the laser beam irradiates the powder mixture, only the polymer melts, and the structural powder remains unchanged.
-The fused polymer binds the structural material together and makes an integrated part.
+The fused polymer binds the structural material together, forming an integrated part.
 Heat treatment should be applied to remove the binder and sinter the structural powder.
-Thereby, the sintered part, known as the green part, is held in order of 900°C temperature.
-The green part has approximately 50% porosity [35]; as a result, the sintered component undergoes a transformation process through infiltration with a low melting point metal or alloy, such as copper, brass, and bronze, thereby yielding a dense composite alloy component [43].
+Thereby, the sintered part, known as the green part, is held at a temperature of 900°C. The green part has approximately 50% porosity [35]; as a result, the sintered component undergoes a transformation process through infiltration with a low-melting-point metal or alloy, such as copper, brass, or bronze, thereby yielding a dense composite alloy component [43].
 It is noteworthy that the accuracy of the SLS process is challenging to predict as it is a function of various parameters, some of which can be mutually dependent.
-The parameters that have the most influence on SLS/Rapid Prototyping accuracy can be divided into three groups: pre-processing, processing, and post-processing errors [44].
+The parameters that have the most influence on SLS/Rapid Prototyping accuracy can be divided into three groups: preprocessing, processing, and post-processing errors [44].
 Mostly, the layer thickness is between 100 to 300 μm, and SLS resolution is also in the order of 100 μm.
-One of the advantages of SLS is the lower consumption of energy.
-Therefore, the embedded laser can be each fiber, CO2, or disc laser without any specific limitation.
-Furthermore, the other advantage is the processing possibility of a wide range of materials, such as sand, stainless steel, and different plastics [35].
+One of the advantages of SLS is its lower energy consumption.
+Therefore, the embedded laser can be a fibre, CO2, or disc laser without any specific limitation.
+Furthermore, another advantage is the processing capability of a wide range of materials, including sand, stainless steel, and various plastics [35].
 Metal powders find their exceptional applicability in the realm of SLS, as it is challenging to directly fabricate metallic components using alternative rapid prototyping, rapid tooling, or rapid manufacturing (RP/RT/RM) methods [45].

 The SLS can be further enhanced through a variation known as SLS/Hot Isostatic Pressing (SLS/HIP), which introduces several advantageous features into the manufacturing process.
 The SLS/HIP represents a net-shape manufacturing approach that merges the inherent freeform shaping capabilities of SLS with the complete densification potential of HIP [43].
-These two features are next to each other, leading to a reduction in manufacturing costs.
+These two features are adjacent to each other, resulting in a reduction in manufacturing costs.
 In the mere SLS, the part has a densification of approximately 80%.
 After HIP treatment, a fully dense specimen can be produced.
-The HIP process uses an inert gas like argon, and the put sample experiences a high temperature at a high level of isostatic pressure.
-The details of the method, such as layer thickness and the resolution, are the same as mentioned about SLS [35].
+The HIP process utilises an inert gas, such as argon, and the sample is subjected to a high temperature under a high level of isostatic pressure.
+The details of the method, such as layer thickness and resolution, are the same as mentioned for SLS [35].
 According to Liu et al. [43], cold isostatic pressing exerts a nearly equivalent influence on the final properties of the component.
-This method is particularly suited for processing durable, high-strength materials like IN625 and Ti6Al4V [35].
+This method is particularly suited for processing durable, high-strength materials, such as IN625 and Ti6Al4V [35].

-1.3.
-Direct Metal Laser Sintering (DMLS)/Direct SLS
+2.1.3.
+Direct metal laser sintering (DMLS)/direct SLS